cern-eos/eos_exporter/README.md

 ```

 - By default, the exporter exposes the metrics on the port `9986` and url `/metrics`.
-    - Change the port with the argument `--web.listen-address`
+    - Change the port with the argument `-listen-address`
-    - Change the url with `--web.telemetry-path`
+    - Change the url with `-telemetry-path`
 - For more options, use `--help`

 ## Prometheus example configuration